HISTORY OF CHRISTMAS EVE AND THE BATTLE OF THE BULGE: 77 YEARS AGO

 asked one German when captured.

 As I describe elsewhere, the 42nd was among the first to liberate 30,000 inmates of the Dachau Concentration Camp.
-The next day, my father captured the Nazi General in charge of the anti-aircraft artillery in south Munich.
+The next day, following the Liberation, my father captured the Nazi General in charge of the anti-aircraft artillery in south Munich.

 Battle of the Bulge